paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/05.organization/06.course-start-end-dates/docs.md

 taxonomy:
     category: docs
 ---
-#### As Professors, you are given access and editing abilities for course start and end dates.
+#### As instructors, you are given access and editing abilities for course start and end dates.

+The start and end dates affect which courses are in the "Future", "Past", and "In Process" tabs on Moodle.

 ##### To do this, go into the course and click on the gear in the top right corner.
 ##### From the drop down menu, click "Edit Settings."